Ethiopian Human Rights Commission

 The Ethiopian Human Rights Commission (EHRC) (የኢትዮጵያ ሰብዓዊ መብቶች ኮሚሽን) is a national human rights institution (NHRI) established by the Ethiopian government.
 The EHRC is charged with promoting human rights and investigating human rights abuses in Ethiopia.
 The EHRC states organizational independence as one of its values.
 In October 2021, the EHRC's rating by the Global Alliance of National Human Rights Institutions for operation in accordance with the UN Paris Principles was upgraded from grade B (partial compliance) to grade A (full compliance).

 Creation

 Mandated by provisions in the 1995 Constitution (article 55), the Ethiopian Human Rights Commission was legally established on 4 July 2000 as an autonomous body accountable to the House of Peoples' Representatives (HoPR), the lower house of the Ethiopian federal parliament.
 In 2004, Parliament appointed the EHRC's first Chief Commissioner.

 Leadership and structure

 During 2017 and 2018, Addisu Gebre Egziabher was the head (Chief Commissioner) of the EHRC.

 In February 2019, Daniel Bekele, a former Amnesty International prisoner of conscience, director at Human Rights Watch and a frequent critic of the EHRC, was appointed as the new chief commissioner and charged with its reform.

+From July 2020 to November 2021, Aaron Maasho, a researcher and journalist, was the EHRC's director of communications.
+From March 2021 to February 2022, Martin Witteveen, a legal expert in international criminal law, was one of EHRC's managing investigators.

+In July 2025, Daniel Bekele completed his tenure and Rakeb Melese became acting chief commissioner.
+On 30 January 2025, Berhanu Adelo was appointed chief commissioner.